Omegapoint/op-arcade/games/bubbles/README.md

   - one that spawns 4
   - one with different bounce rules
 - radial walls that blocks bubbles
-- start screen
-- end screen with scorelj
+- end screen with score
 - countdown until game over
-- ready, set, go before each level
 - on-screen sore and level
 - high-score table